 A superconductor expels all magnetic fields from its interior, a phenomenon known as the Meissner effect.
 This was mysterious for a long time, because it implies that electromagnetic forces somehow become short-range inside the superconductor.
 Contrast this with the behavior of an ordinary metal.
 In a metal, the conductivity shields electric fields by rearranging charges on the surface until the total field cancels in the interior.
 But magnetic fields can penetrate to any distance, and if a magnetic monopole (an isolated magnetic pole) is surrounded by a metal the field can escape without collimating into a string.
 In a superconductor, however, electric charges move with no dissipation, and this allows for permanent surface currents, not just surface charges.
-When magnetic fields are introduced at the boundary of a superconductor, they produce surface currents which exactly neutralize them.
-The Meissner effect is due to currents in a thin surface layer, whose thickness, the London penetration depth, can be calculated from a simple model (the Ginzburg-Landau theory).
+When magnetic fields are introduced at the boundary of a superconductor, they produce surface layer, whose thickness, the London penetration depth, can be calculated from a simple model (the Ginzburg-Landau theory).

 This simple model treats superconductivity as a charged Bose-Einstein condensate.
 Suppose that a superconductor contains bosons with charge q.
-The wavefunction of the bosons can be described by introducing a quantum field, ψ , which obeys the Schrödinger equation as a field equation (in units where the reduced Planck constant, \hbar , is set to 1):
+The wavefunction of the bosons can be described by introducing a quantum field, $\psi$ , which obeys the Schrödinger equation as a field equation (in units where the reduced Planck constant, $\hbar$ , is set to 1):